 - Provides input to narrative reports as required.

 - Organize and facilitate workshops and courses, arranging for external speakers as appropriate.

 - Performs service bridging by serving as a resource to clients and staff of external agencies regarding cultural interpretation on issues, client needs and related projects and services.

 - Participate in approved sectoral and community networks.
 In first language, may develop resource materials and write news articles on settlement topics.

 - Performs other related duties as assigned.

-Diploma in Social Sciences, counselling or a related discipline acceptable to the employer supplemented by a minimum of one (1) to (2) years of experience in a client-oriented position, preferable in an immigrant settlement services related field OR an equivalent combination of education, training and experience acceptable to the employer.
-Fluency in Arabic is required.
+Diploma in Social Sciences, counselling, or a related discipline acceptable to the employer supplemented by a minimum of one (1) to (2) years of experience in a client-oriented position, preferable in an immigrant settlement services related field OR an equivalent combination of education, training, and experience acceptable to the employer.
+Fluency in Farsi language considered an asset.